GT-610/AviQtl-Plus/README.md

 3. **Real-time performance**: Eliminating preview rendering bottlenecks to deliver a smooth editing experience

 The vision remains unchanged: **a video editor that inherits and surpasses AviUtl**.

+### Original author's future plans

+The original author has not given up on the concept and is currently learning **Qt Widgets** and **bgfx** to rebuild the project as *AviQtl 0.1.x* using a different architecture.
+However, as they are preparing for university entrance exams, active development is not expected to resume at least until after the 2026 academic year.

+### Our commitment to the original project

+If the original project resumes development in the future, I plan to submit my upstream-relevant contributions back to the original repository as a sign of respect for the original author's work.

 ## What is [AviQtl-Plus](https://github.com/GT-610/AviQtl-Plus)?